Lunatiss/AB_testing/README.md

 Using a significance level of 0.05, the p-value was calculated to be 4.41.
 Since the significance value is greater than the p-value, we reject the null hypothesis and conclude that the completion rates for the Test and Control groups are significantly different.

+## Conclusions

+The new design shows promising results with a significantly higher completion rate and potentially improved efficiency in certain steps.
+However, it also has a slightly higher error rate, indicating areas for optimization.
+Further analysis and user feedback will be crucial for refining the new design.